Last updated: 26 November 2025

 We may collect the following types of personal data:

-Complyr does not intentionally collect special category data (e.g. health, ethnicity, political views), but our clients may upload sensitive data as part of their use of the platform.
+Complyr does not intentionally collect special category data (e.g. health, ethnicity, political views), but our Clients may upload sensitive data as part of their use of the platform.
 Whilst we apply strict safeguards to all client-uploaded data, it is the sole responsibility of the client (data controller) to keep information collected by them safe and secure.

 We may also collect anonymised or aggregated data for statistical and product development purposes.